julianfields/julianfields/source/2014-03-25-The-Simple-Life.html.markdown

 hardly enough to keep you warm in the 50 degree waters of Oregon, but as I recall it didn't stop me.

 Surfing and travel go hand in hand.
-I rarely leave :w the country without a board bag and I like it that way.
+I rarely leave the country without a board bag and I like it that way.
 I prefer to travel to warm waters, having plenty of rubber and cold at home in Oregon.
 One of my biggest